-Google My Business healthcare listings can include a complete business profile for your hospital — including photos, reviews/ratings, a brief description, a question/answer section, and location and contact information.
+Google Business Profile healthcare listings can include a complete business profile for your hospital — including photos, reviews/ratings, a brief description, a question/answer section, and location and contact information.
 And the best part is, they are completely free!

-In March 2020, Google updated their Google My Business healthcare guidelines in response to the COVID-19 pandemic.
+In March 2020, Google updated their Business Profile healthcare guidelines in response to the COVID-19 pandemic.
 According to Social Climb, Google urged providers to update their business information and list of services they provide on Google Search and Maps.
 Specifically, patients needed to know how to access telemedicine opportunities during the pandemic.

 1. It’s easier for patients or clients to contact you